aprescott/serif/README.md

 ### Admin drag-and-drop upload path

-The `images_upload_path` configuration setting is an _absolute path_ relative to the base directory of your site, used in the admin interface to control where files are sent.
+The `images_upload_path` configuration setting is an _absolute path_ and will be relative to the base directory of your site, used in the admin interface to control where files are sent.
 The default value is `/images/:timestamp_:name`.
 Similar to permalinks, the following placeholders are available:

 Placeholder | Value
 ----------- |:-----